Herro’s 3 as time expires gives Heat 126-123 win over Jazz | Federal News Network

 SALT LAKE CITY (AP) — Tyler Herro made a 3-pointer as time expired to give the Miami Heat a 126-123 victory over the Utah Jazz on Saturday night.

-Bam Adebayo scored 32 points and Herro finished with 29 points, nine rebounds and six assists for the Heat.
+Bam Adebayo had 32 points and eight rebounds for the Heat, while Herro finished with 29 points, nine rebounds and six assists.
 Victor Oladipo chipped in 23 points off the bench and Max Strus had 13, including a first-half, buzzer-beating basket.

+Herro’s final basket put a perfect exclamation point on a strong offensive outing for Miami.

+“The ball was flying around,” Herro said.
+“We were making plays for each other, getting stops defensively and turning it into easy buckets on the other end.”

 Miami outscored Utah 54-32 in the paint to win for the third time in four games.
-The Heat shot 51% from the field.
+The Heat shot 51% from the field and ended up tallying 32 assists on 45 baskets.

+“That’s what we need,” Adebayo said.
+“That’s what makes us a better team, when everybody is involved and flying around and making shots.
+The ball’s not sticking.”

 Lauri Markkanen had 29 points and 14 rebounds for Utah.
 Jordan Clarkson scored 22 points and Malik Beasley chipped in 17 off the bench.
 Kelly Olynyk and Collin Sexton added 14 points apiece.